-Or – just go outside and have fun with this – find what you can, skip what you can’t, and just have fun looking a little more closely at things while you are outside!
+Or – just go outside into the natural world and have fun with this without it being a strict educational assignment – and find what you can, skip what you can’t, and just have fun looking a little more closely at things while you are outside!

 My youngest is having fun grabbing a small pinecone off of a tree and putting it into her fun scavenger hunt collection bag.

-Close by the pine tree, she was also happy to find a seedpod from a locust tree and check that off of her nature walk worksheet!
+Close by the pine tree, she was also happy to find seed pods from a locust tree and check that off of her nature walk worksheet!

 We have a wood stove, and this time of year is when we get our wood delivered and stacked to prepare for next winter.
 My girls picked up one piece of wood that had not been stacked yet and saw all of the worms crawling near the top.
 That crossed off the invertebrate on my oldest’s list and worm on my youngest’s list!